LEGO999/YOLOV3-TF2/README.md

 * Checkpoint autosave
 ### Usage
 #### Execution
-Please download the official pre-trained weights on COCO dataset and put the weights file under the root directory of this project. https://pjreddie.com/media/files/yolov3.weights
+Please download the official pre-trained weights on COCO dataset and put the weights file under the root directory of this project.
+https://pjreddie.com/media/files/yolov3.weights
 First, enter ```python3 k-means.py``` to generate new anchors on our IDRiD dataset.
 Copy the new anchors into ```trainer_main.py```.
 In the terminal, enter ```python3 trainer_main.py``` to begin fine tuning.
+##### Training using Provided Checkpoints
+Please download the checkpoint files from https://www.dropbox.com/s/nb8q5b8a8lkcor3/tf_ckpts.tgz?dl=0.
+Decompress the content into the folder ```tf_ckpt```, training will be restored automatically.
 #### Flags
 Except for part of the previous flags, there might be the following flags needing to be noticed.
 * lr: learning rate of the Adam optimizer, by default 10e-3 for fine tuning.
 If full transfer learning(including feature extractor) is needed, please further reduce the learning rate.